girder/girder_worker/TRANSITION.md

 ## "Other" Mode Tasks
 Girder Worker no longer explicitly supports tasks written in other modes (e.g. R, scala, etc).
 Custom tasks could be written to support these modes based on the legacy executor.py file that implements that mode.
-For more information please contact the D&A team.
+For more information please [contact the Girder Worker developers via our Gitter chat](https://gitter.im/girder/girder_worker).